vbookshelf/Offline-PDF-Redactor/README.md

-# Offline-PDF-Redactor
+# Offline PDF Redactor
 A minimalist browser based offline PDF redactor.

 Download a single HTML file, open it in your browser, redact sensitive information, and export a sanitized PDF.

+- No installation
+- No uploads
+- No accounts
+- No analytics
+- Open source